weaviate/weaviate-io/developers/weaviate/configuration/pq-compression.md

 If you already have data in an existing collection, [move to the next step](/developers/weaviate/configuration/pq-compression#enable-pq-and-create-the-codebook).

 When you load data for this training phase, you can use any of the objects in your data set to create the codebook.
-However, try to chose the objects at random so that they are [independent and identically distributed](https://en.wikipedia.org/wiki/Independent_and_identically_distributed_random_variables).
+However, we recommend obtaining a representative sample of the data set so that the codebook includes relevant centroids.

 <details>